erik-whiting/erik-whiting/README.md

 :school: I'm a CS PhD student at the University of Nebraska - Lincoln

-:microscope: I am a member of the [Yesselman Lab](https://yesselmanlab.com/) where I employ software engineering techniques to explore problems in biophysics
+:microscope: I'm a member of the [Yesselman Lab](https://yesselmanlab.com/) where I use software engineering to explore problems in biophysics

-🧬 I'm also a member of the [Integrated Digital Omics Lab](https://cse.unl.edu/~qyao/) where I study deep learning and its impact on bioinformatics
+🧬 I'm also a member of the [Integrated Digital Omics Lab](https://cse.unl.edu/~qyao/) where I study deep learning applications in bioinformatics

 👨‍🎓 I have a BS in computer information systems and an MS in software engineering.
 My thesis was about performance testing